AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-55004-validator-crashes-while-uploading-an-import-file-larger-than-the-value.md

 ---
 title: 'ACSD-55004: Validator crashes while uploading an import file larger than the value'
-description: Apply the ACSD-55004 patch to fix the Adobe Commerce issue where a validator crashes while uploading an import file larger than the value configured in php.ini.
+description: Apply the ACSD-55004 patch to fix the Adobe Commerce issue where a validator crashes while uploading an import file larger than the value configured in `php.ini`.
 feature: Data Import/Export
 role: Admin, Developer
 ---
 # ACSD-55004: Validator crashes while uploading an import file larger than the value

-The ACSD-55004 patch fixes the issue where a validator crashes while uploading an import file larger than the value configured in php.ini.
+The ACSD-55004 patch fixes the issue where a validator crashes while uploading an import file larger than the value configured in `php.ini`.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.40 is installed.
 The patch ID is ACSD-55004.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions